IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Background

 \subsection{LLVM}

 LLVM~\cite{lattner2004llvm} is a mature compiler framework consisting of many components that can be targeted to different architectures.
 At its core lies the LLVM Intermediate Representation (LLVM IR), which serves as a target-independent abstraction separating the concerns of high-level programming languages from the low-level details of particular architectures.
-LLVM can be roughly partitioned into three layers as shown in \autoref{fig:bg:LLVM}: A \textit{frontend}, such as \texttt{clang}, translates programming languages to LLVM IR, including lexer, parser, AST transformation, etc. The \textit{middle-end}, called \texttt{opt}, processes LLVM IR and performs common target-independent optimizations.
-The \textit{backend}, called \texttt{llc}, converts LLVM IR to a target-specific machine code representation and eventually emits binary or assembly code for the target architecture.
+LLVM can be roughly partitioned into three layers.
+The \textit{frontend}, such as \texttt{clang}, translates programming languages to LLVM IR, including lexer, parser, AST transformation, etc. The \textit{middle-end}, called \texttt{opt}, processes LLVM IR and performs code analysis and many common target-independent optimizations.
+The \textit{backend}, called \texttt{llc}, converts LLVM IR to a target-specific machine code representation and eventually assembly code for the target architecture.
 The LLVM backend supports multiple target architectures through a plug-in abstraction, and the code to support a target architecture typically involves the implementation of API functions to describe common aspects along with target specific code to implement more unusual concepts.

 The LLVM IR describes a static single-assignment (SSA) form~\cite{SSA}, with a fixed set of instructions.
 Instructions are strongly typed, and the type of each value must match between its definition and all uses.
-A wide range of types are supported, including integers with arbitrary bit width up to \SI{65536}, floating point values, pointers, vectors, and other aggregate types.
-As with most high-level languages, LLVM IR allows the definition of functions, and the control flow between functions is implemented using the \lstinline{call} instruction.
-Architecture specific intrinsic have no corresponding IR instructions, but are represented as function calls at IR level.
+A wide range of types are supported, including integers with arbitrary bitwidth, floating point values, pointers, vectors, and other aggregate types.
+As with most high-level languages, LLVM IR allows the definition of functions, and the control flow between functions is implemented using the \texttt{call} instruction.
+Architecture specific intrinsics have no corresponding IR instructions, but are represented as function calls at IR level.

 Control flow within a function in LLVM IR is represented using basic blocks and branch instructions.
 Special PHI instructions allow instructions in a basic block to refer to values defined in other basic blocks.
 Therefore, PHI instructions must respect control flow constraints and may only refer to values defined in predecessor blocks.
 This \textit{domination constraint}~\cite{prosser1959applications} means that techniques used in high-level language generation cannot be easily adapted to LLVM IR.